 SHS Group incorporates several subsidiaries as detailed below.
 Across our divisions, we have a global supply chain spanning over 35 countries and have worked in partnership with several of our key suppliers for multiple decades.

 Our products are supplied to several major UK retailers and other food manufacturers.

 Human trafficking and slavery have no place in the modern world.
 We are committed to ensuring there is no modern slavery or human trafficking within our supply chains or in any part of our business and protecting our employees from exploitation.

 We comply with or exceed all legal requirements surrounding employee rights, health and safety and ethical responsibilities.
-We have therefore developed policies, processes and procures across the SHS Group to reflect our commitment to acting ethically and sustainably and by implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our supply chains.
+We have therefore developed policies, processes and procures across the SHS Group to reflect our commitment to acting ethically and sustainably and by implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere within our supply chains.
 These include our:

 We have an extensive supply chain and recognise the risk presented by human trafficking and slavery within this.